eremzeit/proto-deux/README.md

 Protomolecule is an general purpose engine for executing and evolving agents in a discreet 2D environment with arbitrary rulesets.

+The goal?
+I want to open-endedly evolve a diverse set of agents that demonstrate the qualities of "aliveness".

+The codebase is in alpha and will probably change as I work out the special sauce of the evolutionary algorithm.

 ### Basic definitions

 - A simulation is one instance of the 2D grid, along with a chemistry specifications.